-In October 2021, we announced the initiation of a Phase 1 trial with HMI-203.
-The juMPStart clinical trial is an open-label, dose-escalation study evaluating the safety and efficacy of a single I.V. administration of HMI-203, and is expected to enroll up to nine male patients in up to three dose cohorts, ages 18-45 years old, who have been diagnosed with Hunter syndrome and are currently receiving enzyme replacement therapy.
-In addition to safety endpoints, the trial will measure plasma I2S activity, urinary GAG levels and other peripheral disease manifestations.
+The juMPStart clinical trial was an open-label, dose-escalation study evaluating the safety and efficacy of a single I.V. administration of HMI-203, expected to enroll up to nine male patients in up to three dose cohorts, ages 18-45 years old, who had been diagnosed with Hunter syndrome and were receiving enzyme replacement therapy.
+In addition to safety endpoints, the trial was designed to measure plasma I2S activity, urinary GAG levels and other peripheral disease manifestations.
 Qualitative data on unmet medical needs from ERT-treated adult MPS II patients and/or their caregivers helped inform our trial design.
 Patients and caregivers reported that weekly ERT infusions, surgeries and supportive therapies inadequately address range of motion and mobility, pain, and hearing loss, that there are burdens associated with ERT and other therapies, including frequency and duration of treatment, and painful and extended recoveries, that there is a high degree of anxiety regarding prognosis, longevity, need for more invasive surgeries, and financial challenges and that the expectations for a potential one-time gene therapy include the ability to maintain their current quality of life with ERT independence.
 Also, key opinion leaders surveyed supported our planned design for the juMPStart clinical trial, including our plan to discontinue ERT.
-We expect to provide initial data from the juMPStart trial in the second half of 2023.